slsa-framework/slsa/docs/_posts/2022-06-20-slsa-github-workflows.md

 ### Validate the process used to build the binary

 Some organizations may only want to authorize a predefined set of workflows to create production-ready release artifacts, for example `github.com/source/repo/github/workflows/release.yml`.
 They may also host other workflows on their repository intended for CI or developer usage.
 Users may want to validate and create a policy that the artifacts they are consuming were generated from the authorized workflows.
-The SLSA provenance in our builders exposes metadata that determines the workflow, or entrypoint, of the build:
+The SLSA provenance in our builders exposes metadata that determines the calling workflow, or entrypoint, of the build:

 ```shell
 $ cat provenance.intoto | jq -r '.predicate.invocation.configSource.entryPoint'